t44dev/ConsumptionCLI/README.md

 Note that if multiple *Consumables* match the search conditions then you will be prompted to confirm the update of each one.
 Additionally, fields such as names are not case-sensitive and only have to include part of the entire string allowing easy mass updating of related entities (e.g. setting the same series for multiple *Consumables*).

-Date's are largely handled by the system automatically and setting the status of a Consumable to ```IN_PROGRESS``` which does not have an associated start date will automatically set it to present day.
+Dates are largely handled by the system automatically and setting the status of a *Consumable* to ```IN_PROGRESS``` which does not have an associated start date will automatically set it to present day.

 > Note that if you want to update the date fields manually the default format is **YYYY/mm/dd**.
 As a result this format should be used when specifying a date using the ```--startdate``` and ```--enddate``` options.
 Alternatively a different date format can be supplied using ```--dateformat```.
 E.g. ```--dateformat %d-%m-%Y```.

 ### Delete
-Consumables can also be deleted by any field:
+*Consumables* can also be deleted by any field:

 ```console
 $ cons consumable delete --name 1984